avalon60/OraTAPI/README.md

     The Windows command must be run from a Windows PowerShell terminal.

 ## Post Installation
 The next step is to initialise the runtime home at `~/OraTAPI`.
 OraTAPI will not generate code until the runtime config and templates have been instantiated.
-The `quick_config` tool copies the packaged defaults into `~/OraTAPI/resources` and materialises the chosen template family.
+The `quick_config` tool bootstraps the built-in profiles under `~/OraTAPI/configs`, copies the packaged defaults into each profile's `resources` directory, and points `~/OraTAPI/active_config` at the selected built-in profile.
 Several options are available:

 - Basic
 - Liquibase